Northeastern-Electric-Racing/Odysseus/odysseus/halow_setup/README.md

 If you would like to autostart the script:
 `sudo systemctl enable nrc-autostart.service`
-When using the systemd service, use the shortcut `nrc-wizard startup-logs` to get the most recent invocation of nrc-autostart and what it prints out.
+When using the systemd service, use the shortcut `nrc-wizard.sh startup-logs` to get the most recent invocation of nrc-autostart and what it prints out.
 Note: any parameters past startup-logs will get piped into journalctl (one useful one is `-f` to live-reload the log).

 Upon using the systemd unit, `nrc-led.service` is also run to allow for LED behaviors.
-Manual `nrc-led` usage is not recommended as it is not aware of nrc status and can just write a bunch of errors to gpio.
+Manual `nrc-led.sh` usage is not recommended as it is not aware of nrc status and can just write a bunch of errors to gpio.
 Current LED behavior:
 Red light --> blinking: on no IP; solid: on IP recieved
 Yellow light --> solid: pinged 8.8.8.8 successfully